 - Funding Options – Federal Vs. Private Student Loans

-- We recommend using all federal loan eligibility before turning to private loans.
+- We recommend using all of your eligibility for federal loans for our mechanic vocational school in the Harrisburg area before turning to private loans.

 - Federal Direct Loans include Subsidized and Unsubsidized loans, the PLUS loan for Parents of undergraduate students (Parent PLUS)